 Albert Einstein published his Theory of General Relatively which proved the universe had a starting point and that it will have an ending point.
 He was originally so taken back at his finding that he smudged his own numbers to disprove the actual findings of his research when he first published it.
 Shortly after the scientific community called him out on it and he caved, publishing the real truth.
 Yes, the universe has been here for a while, but not for all eternity.
 As a side note, I am not well educated enough to argue for a young nor an old earth as some Christians do.
 So until I study it more, you will only see me talk about it if I am doing it in order to flirt with a Christian woman who may be interested in talking about it.

-Now let’s get back to the Big Bang, Atheist and Christian Scientist alike agree the universe had a beginning,and scientist named it “The Big Bang”, and it is the gospel or “good news” of the scientific community that explains how the universe came into being.
-If you do not believe me on this, look it up, and work on your trust issues.
+Now let’s get back to the Big Bang, Atheist and Christian Scientist alike agree the universe had a beginning,and scientist named it “The Big Bang”, and it is a common accepted truth in the scientific community.
+It explains how the universe came into being, but it fails to explain how or why the Big Bang theory happened.
+Perfectly measured life coming out of non life takes a miracle.
+Some people jokingly call this the “virgin birth” of the universe.

 Science also tells us before the Big Bang, there was no time, matter nor space.
 This would mean that the Big Bang, which happened in the blink of an eye, yielded: a massive, complex and calculated universe in which matter came to exist out of nothing.
 To believe there is no God is to believe that nothing, yielded a vastly complex and balanced something: our universe.
 Let me drop this on you too.
 In 1989 NASA released the Cosmic Background Explorer, COBE, which was a satellite that was sent out to research background radiation in the universe.
 NASA discovered what Stephen Hawking (the super atheist himself) considered “the most important discovery of this century, if not all time”.
 The ripples of radiation in the universe were so precise that they showed that the Big Bang was so well calculated that there was precisely enough matter to allow the galaxy to form, but not too much matter which would have caused it to collapse on itself.